-1. Talonavicular joint: This joint is formed between talus and navicular bone.
+1. Talonavicular joint: This joint is formed between the talus and navicular bone.

 2. Cuneonavicular joint: The navicular bone articulates with the three cuneiform bones, medial, intermediate, and lateral, to form this joint.

-3. Cuboideonavicular joint: This joint is formed between the navicular bone and cuboid bone.
+3. Cuboideonavicular joint: This joint is formed between the navicular and cuboid bones.

 Muscle and Ligament Attachments

-The only muscle that gets attached to the navicular is the tendon of the tibialis posterior.
+The only muscle attached to the navicular is the tendon of the tibialis posterior.
 It gets inserted into the bone medially on the navicular tuberosity.

 - The talonavicular ligament attaches the dorsal surface of the bone to the neck of the talus.